WebberZone/code-library/README.md

 1. Click on the filename of the snippet you'd like to use.
 The ones set up as WordPress plugins have `* Plugin Name:` in the file comment
 2. Click the "Raw" button (next to "Blame" and "History") at the top right
 3. Save the page from your browser as a .php file in a folder of the same name
-4. Compress the folder .zip file and upload this as a plugin in the *Plugins > Add New > Upload* plugin page.
+4. Compress the folder in a .zip file and upload this as a plugin in the *Plugins > Add New > Upload* plugin page.
 5. Activate the plugin from the WordPress plugins page

-For files that aren't set up as plugins (i.e. standalone functions), follow steps 1, 2  and 3 above and then copy and paste the code into your theme or child theme's *functions.php* or inside a custom functionality or Must Use plugin.
+For files that aren't set up as plugins (i.e. standalone functions), follow steps 1, 2  and 3 above and then copy and paste the code into your theme or child theme's *functions.php* or inside a custom functionality or Must Use plugin (`wp-content/mu-plugins` folder).

 ## Submitting Your Snippet